BenoitWang/What_Are_They_Doing/README.md

 Orientation: Audio-Oriented/Speech-Oriented/Both/Neither
 ```

-Here we also show some outputs from Llama-3.1-70B-Instruct-as-judge:
+Here we show some evaluations from Llama-3.1-70B-Instruct Judge:
 ```
 ######################### Rating 0 + Audio-Oriented #########################
 Explanation1: The provided audio sound is joyful laughter and shouting, the provided spoken text is a message about children being accompanied by an adult at all times, the reference answer is that they are likely at a recreational facility or amusement park, the reference keywords are 'amusement park', while the model’s answer is 'They are laughing'.
 I think the model's prediction of the speaker's action is not aligned with the reference answer, as it only mentions the emotional state of the speakers but does not capture the specific action or setting.